apache/axis-axis2-java-core/modules/samples/security/basic/README.txt

 10.)
 MTOM Optimizing base64 content in the secured message 11.)
 Dynamic configuration : Get rid of the config files ... let's use code!

+You can use the ant build script provided here to run these samples.

+Exmaple: Running sample - 01
+    - Start two shell instnaces and change to the directory where this file is
+    - To start the service:
+      $ ant service.01
+    - To run client:
+      $ ant client.01

 --------------------------------------------------------------------------------
 NOTE: To view the messages exchanged
     - Change the "client.port" property in the "build.xml" to an available port